Skip to Content

 The water source at this beach is not always obvious.
 Look for buoys or flagging about halfway down the beach.
 Follow a short trail into the forest to access a small pool.
 In early season or after heavy rains, the creek may also flow directly onto the beach.

 There is also a BC Parks yurt near the west end of the beach.
-From June to September the yurt is reserved for park ranger use but it is open to the public as an emergency shelter at other times.
+The yurt used to open to the public in the winter, but that is no longer the case.

 Cape Sutil to Irony Creek (Shuttleworth Bight)